pablocael/pynear/docs/README.md

 vptree_indices, vptree_distances = vptree.searchKNN(queries, k)
 ```

-Usage is analog to other index types.
+Usage is analog for all other index types.